andrew henderson menu

 So, even if you leave the country, they can still make the argument to bring you back.
 They will even tell you that when you renounce your citizenship.
 In theory, any unserved military obligations could stick with you as a former US citizen.

-The jury pool is taken from electoral rolls and DMV records of licensed drivers.
+The jury pool is taken from electoral rolls and DMV records of licensed drivers and non-driver IDs.

-If you are still a registered voter or have maintained your US driver’s license, you are technically still on the list and could be called to jury duty.
+If you’re still a registered voter or have maintained your US driver’s license, you’re technically still on the list and could be called to jury duty.
 If you receive a notice and don’t show, charges could be brought against you.

-When it comes to civic duties, these aren’t really obligations of US citizens in terms of the law.
+When it comes to civic duties, these aren’t really US citizens’ obligations in terms of the law.
 They are the softer requirements that the USCIS actually lists on their website.

 Historically, people have been targeted for going against the grain.
 And, as the culture in the United States becomes more divided by culture wars, the less you get along with people, the harder it could be for you to stick around.